 The ingredient labels of store-bought salad dressings always amaze me.
 They are often full of foreign ingredients like “xanthan gum,” “sodium citrate,” “modified food starch” and “natural flavor.”
 No wonder I don’t like the taste of bottled salad dressings!
 Who needs a salad dressing with chemically derived “natural flavor” when you can make your own dressing, using the real flavors from real ingredients!

 While oil and vinegar-based dressings are delicious, I find it a little more challenging to make a creamy homemade dressing.
 It only took four trials, but I nailed it!
-Check out my Sacha Inchi “Hummus” Dressing, loaded with not only flavor, but also protein from the garbanzos and a mega dose of omega-3 from the Sacha Inchi Oil, available at our online store.
+Check out my Sacha Inchi “Hummus” Dressing, loaded with not only flavor, but also protein from the garbanzos and a mega dose of omega-3 from the Sacha Inchi Oil.

 Ingredients: makes 2 cups